casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

         },
     );
 ```
-This piece of code tries to demonstrate how to get the contract hash and donating account key as arguments and then perform a simple operation with them, such as get the final donation count.
+This code demonstrates how to get the contract hash and donating account key as arguments.
+It then performs a simple operation with them, such as getting the final donation count.
 The `runtime::get_named_arg()` takes a string as an argument and returns the named argument to the host in the current runtime.

 ```rust
 let donation_count_uref = storage::new_uref(donation_count);
 ```
 Once you have the result, you might want to save it at a location that can be accessed later.
-This code puts the URef in the current context's NamedKeys, which is the context of the account calling this piece of session code.
+This code puts the URef in the current context's [NamedKeys](https://docs.rs/casper-types/latest/casper_types/contracts/type.NamedKeys.html), which is the context of the account calling this piece of session code.

 ```rust
 runtime::put_key("donation_count", donation_count_uref.into())